 Corporate ESG Ratings

-With 12 years of history, HIP’s Corporate ESG Ratings remain our flagship product.
+With 15 years of history, HIP’s Corporate ESG Ratings continue to add value for investors.

 Our ratings are a powerful tool used by investors and money managers to know what they own and endorse companies prioritizing human, social and environmental solutions — while pursuing optimal risk adjusted returns.